top of page

 Types:

-Tx: gene therapy + cell based therapy
+Tx: gene therapy + cell based therapy; treat symptoms (protect skin, stop blisters, promote healing, prevent complications)

 Erysipelas

-Etiology: S. pyogenes
+Etiology: S. pyogenes that infects the upper dermis

 Location: lower extremities > face